Leogeon/Recipe-Machine-Learning-Model/README.md

 ### Significance of the Improvements:

-- **Root Mean Square Error (RMSE):** The final model achieved an RMSE of approximately 99.98 on the training set and 99.94 on the testing set.
-This is an improvement compared to the RMSE from the baseline model.
+- **Root Mean Square Error (RMSE):** The final model achieved an RMSE of approximately 99.98 on the training set and 107.06 on the testing set.
+While it is a small difference, it is still an improvement compared to the RMSE.
 A lower RMSE indicates that the model's predictions are, on average, closer to the actual sugar values.
-- **R² Score:** The R² stayed the same consistenly but it is still a relatively good score, indicating a good fit to the data.
+- **R² Score:** Simiarly, the R² saw a small improvement but it is still a relatively good score, indicating a good fit to the data.

 ### Significance of the Improvements:
-- **Model Accuracy:** The decrease in RMSE suggests that the final model is more accurate in its predictions.
+- **Model Accuracy:** The decrease in RMSE suggests that the final model is a bit more accurate in its predictions.
-- **Model Fit:** The R² stayed consistenly the same as base model, meaning the model is still a good fit for the data.
+- **Model Fit:** The R² score improved a bit as well, meaning the model a better fit for the data.
 - **Impact of Hyperparameter Tuning and Feature Engineering:** The improvements in these metrics also underscore the effectiveness of our hyperparameter tuning with GridSearchCV and the introduction of new features.
 The combination of these techniques likely helped in capturing more complex relationships in the data, which were not possible with the baseline model.

 ## Fairness Analysis <a name="fairness-analysis"></a>